 Here’s how to recover from homeschool burnout…

-HOW TO GET PAST YOUR HOME SCHOOL BURNOUT (AKA: KNOWING WHEN TO STOP HOMESCHOOLING)
+HOW TO GET PAST YOUR HOME SCHOOL BURNOUT SYNDROME

 So, how do I prepare myself for homeschooling so I don’t hate homeschooling and feel worn out from it?